 Virtual currency is a digital representation of value that functions as a medium of exchange, a unit of account, and a store of value.
 In some situations, virtual currency operates like “traditional currency,” the coin and paper money of a country that is designated as legal tender.

 However, it does not have legal tender status in any jurisdiction.
 A virtual currency is “convertible” if it has an equivalent value in traditional currency or acts as a substitute for traditional currency.

-At the time of editing this article, the number one cryptocurrency, Bitcoin, is making quite the comeback.
-Bitcoin is currently over $11,000 at the start of the week, which is roughly $2,000 more than it was just last week.
-Bitcoin isn’t the only cryptocurrency gaining traction.
+At the time this article was originally published, the number one cryptocurrency was Bitcoin.
+In 2018, Bitcoin was making quite the comeback.
+However, Bitcoin continued to grow, with it being valued at over $46,000 in 2022.
+The rise of Bitcoin and its popularity led many investors to use self-directed IRAs to invest in cryptocurrencies.
+Although Bitcoin was and continues to be immensely popular, it isn’t the only cryptocurrency gaining traction.
 Litecoin is making significant progress in the cryptocurrency market, as well.
 Although cryptocurrency is still very volatile and risky, more retirement investors are re-gaining interest in cryptos as they quickly make their way back in the news.

 The Virtual Currency Exchange

 In order to buy virtual currency with a medium of exchange denominated in a traditional currency, such as a conventional check, credit card, wire or Automated Clearing House (ACH) electronic payments, the virtual currency user will have to find some way to transfer traditional currency to someone who already has virtual currency and wishes to exchange it for traditional currency.
 This exchange can occur with anyone holding a virtual currency, but tends to be handled through businesses called virtual currency exchangers that trade between virtual currencies and traditional currencies.